Top 47 ETL Interview Questions & Answers (2025)

 • Did we add or remove any files or tables?

-• Did we make any changes to ETL processes and, if so, what are those changes?
+• Did we make any changes to ETL processes, and if so, what are those changes?

 19. What are OLAP cubes?

-OLAP, or Online Analytical Processing, is a data structure designed for fast on-demand processing.
+OLAP, or Online Analytical Processing, is a data structure designed for fast, on-demand processing.
 For example, if one collates data spread over a decade (i.e., sales numbers of multiple products), it might take a lot of processing power to fully scour all those years.

 Because of the heavy load required, real-time solutions and insights are almost impossible in large data sets.
-However, OLAP allows us to pre-process data, leading to sped up processing times and narrowing the time gap.
+However, OLAP allows us to pre-process data, leading to speeding up processing times and narrowing the time gap.

 20. When should we use (or not use) OLAP cubes?